Engee documentation

 Details

-The input value of the generator rotor speed in relative units.
+The input value of the rotor speed of the generator in relative units.

 Data types